deg-skeletor/deg-skeletor.github.io/README.md

 ```shell
 skel [taskName] --except [subtaskA,subtaskB]
 ```
-Typing `skel [taskName]` with the `--except` flag will run all configured subtasks, except for the subtask that's specified.
+Typing `skel [taskName]` with the `--except` flag will run all configured subtasks, except for the specified subtask.
 For example, `skel build --except css` would build HTML and JavaScript files (assuming those are the configured subtasks), but would not build CSS files, even if this is a configured subtask.

 ## Project setup